TOPLLab/topllab.github.io/warduino/guide/plugin.md

 2. Select "Settings" from the dropdown.
 3. Select "Settings" from the new dropdown.
 4. In the search input area, type "warduino" to display the specific WARDuino configurations.

+## Configuring WARDuino for debugging on a Physical Board

 To enable debugging on the physical board set the `Warduino: Debug Mode` configuration value to `Embedded`.
 This will cause the Plugin extension to configure the WARDuino debugger to target an application running on a board and to read the configuration values provided by the following entries: